scnuhealthy/VTON360/src/README.md

 ### 2. NeRF Studio

-* You cound have a look at [NeRF Studio Installation](https://docs.nerf.studio/quickstart/installation.html) for more detail.
+* You could have a look at [NeRF Studio Installation](https://docs.nerf.studio/quickstart/installation.html) for more detail.

 1. Install NeRF Studio
 ```bash